Table of Contents

 You can also choose to target SEO clients based on industries where you have expertise or see profitable opportunities.
 For example, pitching your services as SEO for law firms or SEO for e-commerce will help you attract the attention of a specific set of SEO clients.

-Listen to our SEO On-Air podcast episode with Chris Dreyer, CEO & Founder of Rankings.io where he talks about how his agency became successful after finding a niche within a niche.
+Listen to our SEO On-Air podcast episode with Chris Dreyer, CEO and founder of Rankings.io.
+He talks about how his agency became successful after finding a niche within a niche.

 3. Develop Industry Partnerships